nubificus/bima/README.md

 ## How bima works

 bima builds an OCI-compatible Container Image from a special type of containerfile.
-This special containerfile supports a minimal set of "instructions", namely FROM, ARCH, COPY and LABEL.
+This special containerfile supports a minimal set of "instructions", namely FROM, COPY and LABEL.
 The images built by bima are intended to be run by urunc, so there is no compatibility with other container runtimes.

 - `FROM`: this is not taken into account at the current implementation, but we plan to add support for.
-- `ARCH`: this is a required "instruction" used to determine the architecture of the Unikernel packaged in the produced image.
 - `COPY`: this works as in Dockerfiles.
 At this moment, only a single copy operation per "instruction" (think one copy per line).
 - `LABEL`: All LABEL "instructions" are added as annotations to the Container image.
 They are also added to a special `urunc.json` inside the container's rootfs.